Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 #### Google Maps:

 I imbedded a Google Maps link to Canary Wharf, the location of the fictional offices for Our World.
 There is a text box beside this which discusses who the company are.
 When reducing the width, the map disappears and is replaced by an image of Canary Wharf's offices.
+The image being displayed in mobile view was less a design choice and more a lack of knowledge as to how to make the map scale down correctly with the screen width.

 ### The "Make a Difference" Page